 It may sound like a silly question, but a lot of broken-hearted folks worldwide are now afraid of love.
-They are too scared to fall in love again in fear of reliving the unbearable pain they went through.
+They are too scared to fall in love again for fear of reliving the unbearable pain they went through.

 Courting a person who is afraid of love